croquet/microverse/staging/docs/CardSpec.md

     dataRotation: [-0.7071067811865475, 0, 0, 0.7071067811865476],
 ```

 In the following, we describe the properties and how they interact with each other.
-You can see examples in the files in the `worlds` directory, and also some behavors use the specification to create a new card dynamically with the call to `createCard()`.
+You can see examples in the files in the `worlds` directory, and also some behaviors use the specification to create a new card dynamically with the call to `createCard()`.

 ## Concepts